 Please note: Students who are ill should remain home to recover.
-Students who come to school with a temperature of 100 degrees Fahrenheit, vomiting, or diarrhea, or with an undiagnosed rash, or symptoms of other contagious conditions, will be sent home from school and may not participate in school activities until they are symptom free.
-When school is in Plan B, students who are well enough can attend school virtually if they are unable to attend in person.
+Students who come to school with a temperature of 100 degrees Fahrenheit, vomiting, or diarrhea, or with an undiagnosed rash, or symptoms of other contagious conditions (including COVID), will be sent home from school and may not participate in school activities until they are symptom free.